KushalVenkatesh/recommendation-engine-example/restful/README.md

 ##Setup the project
 As this project is written in Java and using the Spring framework with Aerospike, you need Java and the Aerospike Java client installed.
 We use [Maven](https://www.google.com/url?q=https%3A%2F%2Fmaven.apache.org%2F&sa=D&sntz=1&usg=AFQjCNEeDpKe4dgXLJx95yPQ8bGMJ9HR-A) to build the project, which also must be installed.
 If you are unfamiliar with Maven refer to the Spring guide: [Building Java Projects with Maven](http://spring.io/guides/gs/maven).
-###Step 1: Install Maven and the Aerospike Java client
+###Step 1: Install Maven, the Aerospike Java client and the MongoDB Java client

 Follow the instructions to [Install Maven](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) your development machine.

-You will also need to build and install the [Aerospike Java client](https://docs.aerospike.com/display/V3/Java+Client+-+Installation) into your local Maven repository.
+The [Aerospike Java client](https://docs.aerospike.com/display/V3/Java+Client+-+Installation) and the MongoDB Java client will be installed on your local machine as part of the Maven build.

 ###Step 2: Clone the project git repository